 For all of the latest Crater news please fan us on Facebook by clicking the link above.

-Glenn W. Worthington, author of the book and host of the DVD, is featured on the cover of the current Gold Prospectors Magazine.
-This is the Sept/Oct, 2010, issue.
+Glenn W. Worthington, author of the book and host of the DVD, is featured on the front cover of the Sept/Oct, 2010, Gold Prospectors Magazine.
 His article, "Hunting For Big Diamonds in Arkansas," begins on page 20 and is accompanied by numerous photos.

 Before & After Cutting